You are listening to the Sean Hannity Radio Show Podcast.

 You know, I keep saying the election was about the forgotten men and women.

-I just want answers for people that we gotta start solving some problems.
+I just want answers for people that we got to start solving some problems.

-And if they can get the economic plan done, energy independence done, if they can fund the wall, you know, it's it's gonna be a really good start, and it will be a big advantage to them in a lot of ways.
+And if they can get the economic plan done, energy independence done, if they can fund the wall, it's going to be a really good start, and it will be a big advantage to them in a lot of ways.

 I want to do things that are good for the country.